scimma/scimma-admin/doc/local_dev_without_docker.md

 ## Starting back up

-Very little of the setup work needs to be repeated; it should be sufficeint to reenter your virtual environment, start postgres, and start `uwsgi`:
+Very little of the setup work needs to be repeated; it should be sufficient to reenter your virtual environment, start postgres, and start `uwsgi`:

 	. bin/activate
 	pg_ctl -D $(pwd)/dbdata -l pg_logfile start